Subplots, Parallel Narratives, Ensemble Casts – UPDATED

 We’ve already established that a subplot must be relevant and tie into the narrative.

 If it didn’t, your alternate route would lead you to a dead-end.
-In a similar vein of thinking, we can say the further along a subplot progresses the story, the more impactful and relevant it is.
+In a similar vein of thinking, we can say, generally speaking, minor subplots while still supporting the narrative don’t contain as much narrative drive, as compared to major subplots.

 Of course, we’re not talking about using a subplot to literally skip time and jump us further along the plot.

-Though that’s possible, when we say “progress” (or support) the story” we mean introduce elements that connect dots, create new dots that will soon be connected, or otherwise keep the story moving toward its conclusion.
+Though that’s possible, when we say “compress the narrative” we mean introduce elements that connect dots, create new dots that will soon be connected, or otherwise keep the story moving toward its conclusion.

 // An overlapping concept here is your scene selection.
 There’s a few articles on that topic here worth checking out. //